CSchathuranga/fct-cs-coding/README.md

 # fct-cs-coding
-This contain all the working of fct-cs-programmnig-help forum
+This contain all the works of fct-cs-programmnig-help forum